 That said, Microsoft Project is an excellent project management tool for experienced Gantt chart users, and its project cost projection features are some of the best in the business.

 Easy and intuitive to use, TeamGantt is free for teams of up to three people working on a single project.
-The Standard and Advanced pricing plans are both based on the number of users, with plans starting at $24.95/month for one user.
-A 10-person team costs $114.50/month for the Standard plan and $164.50/month for the Advanced plan, which includes time tracking.
+The Standard and Advanced pricing plans are both based on the number of users, with plans starting at $19.90/month per user, when paid annually.
+The main difference between the two is that the Standard plan is focused on projects, while the Advanced plan includes time tracking and hourly estimates.